Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Why?

-• Threats associated with high levels of irregular migration and migrant smuggling across Austria’s southern borders.
+• Threats associated with high levels of irregular migration.

-• Security situation in the Middle East (and intensifying threat from Islamist extremism and terrorism).
+• Security situation in the Middle East and intensifying threat from terrorist groups.

 Border controls in Denmark